 At St. John’s Episcopal Church, we believe that outreach is a natural outgrowth of our faith.
-Through our seven signature outreach ministries, we serve God by serving others.
+Through our eight signature outreach ministries, we serve God by serving others.

 Most of the outreach ministries provide opportunities for families and groups who want to serve the Lord together.
 If you would like help discerning which outreach ministry may be right for you or your family, please contact:

 The Rev. Dr. Joe Dunagan

 Mondays through Fridays, 2:30 p.m. – 6:00 p.m.

 “The mission of the Community Youth Program at St. John's is to encourage learning and positive self-image development and to provide a network of support for middle school youth and their families.”